Torido-Mir/Predict-Burn-Out/README.md

-  * Target:

-        Burn Rate (BR): The value we need to predict for each employee telling the rate of burn out while working.
-        On a scale of 0 to 1,float datatype

 * Objectives:
 I am interested in predicting the values for burn rate using either or both of the independent variables (features)